 Redeem

 BSD redemptions are a protocol mechanism to exchange BSD for sBTC at face value, for example: 1 BSD redeemed for 1 USD worth of sBTC.
 The sBTC used in redemptions comes from vaults with the lowest interest rates.
-This assured rate of redemption is how BSD maintains a dollar peg.
+This assured rate of redemption is how BSD maintains a dollar peg:

 Redemptions help create an incentive based peg mechanism: